raspberrypi/noobs/README.md

 Note that all user settings (language, keyboard layout, display mode) will persist between reboots and will also be automatically passed to the installed OSes.
 This means that if you can see the NOOBS interface on your display device then you should be able to see the OS CLI/GUI when it boots too!
 ### Setup

+**Raspberry Pi 4 Model B:** display must be connected to HDMI port closest to power jack.

 To set up a blank SD card with NOOBS:
 - Format an SD card that is 8GB or greater in size as FAT32 (see instructions on how to do this below)
 - Download and extract the files from the NOOBS zip file.
 (Windows built-in zip features may have trouble with this file.
 If so, use another program such as [7zip](http://www.7-zip.org/).)